Create a Website Account - Manage notification subscriptions, save form progress and more.

 The city does not control when Halloween trick-or-treating occurs in the city.
 As a general rule, families tend to "trick-or-treat" on October 31 from 5-9pm.
 Use the search bar at the top of the page to find updated information on trick-or-treating on the downtown square and for "Trunk or Treat" celebrated each year.

-There is no fee for inspecting public records.
-The City has a minimal fee for providing copies of records that is based on State Law.
+There is no fee for inspecting public records, but there is a minimal fee for providing copies or other media.

 Some temporary signs are permitted under specific requirements as indicated in Subsection 13.07.060 of the Gallatin Zoning Ordinance.